aadel112/googoose/README.md

 ## More
 A perfectly good full example can be found [here](https://github.com/aadel112/wp-googoose) in this WordPress plugin which hooks googoose functionality to the tinymce editor.
 You can visit my [blog](http://aadel112.com).
 I plan on putting more content regarding googoose on there.
 You can [contribute by donating](https://www.paypal.me/aadel112/5).
 Even $5 would be greatly appreciated.

+## Update - 2021-02-28
+It's been a long time since I've looked at this project.
+I made it for a specific period in time in my life when it was needed, but I've been encouraged by the use it seems to have gotten, and I believe I even got a donation from it, and I have set it as a goal to try to maintain this project at least once a week.
+As always, though, contributors are more than welcome.